PLCnext/CSharpExamples/PLCnext_CSharpExamples/02_Any/Any.md

 {
 ```

-All `ANY` parameters must be passed by reference.
+In Functions all `ANY` parameters must be passed by reference.
 ```cs
     [Execution]
     public unsafe static void __Process(